Skip to content

 Penang

-View of Penang from deck
+View of Penang from the deck

 Funicular Train Track

 Penang’s funicular train track is the longest in Asia.
 The train took us up to the hill in about 15 minutes.
 Upon arrival, we witnessed the spectacular views of Penang city from the viewing deck.
 After spending some time there, we went to David Brown for lunch which is the highest restaurant in Penang.
-I opted for the set menu which included appetizer, main course, and dessert; all in RM 52 (13 USD).
+I opted for the set menu which included an appetizer, main course, and dessert; all in RM 52 (13 USD).
 It was such an amazing experience having food in the highest restaurant amidst the surreal surrounding of Penang.

 Love locks in Little Village

 There are many beautiful attractions to explore in Penang Hill.
-We were running short of time, so we only visited the Little Village nearby the David Brown’s Restaurant.
+We were running short of time, so we only visited the Little Village nearby David Brown’s Restaurant.
 Little Village is followed by Love Arch and Love Walkway for the couples to take pictures and also place love locks that can be purchased at the counter there.

 One of the Dwarf Homes

-Inside the Little Village, there is Dwarf Home walkway featuring the seven houses each representing a dwarf from Snow White’s Tale.
+Inside the Little Village, there is a Dwarf Home walkway featuring the seven houses each representing a dwarf from Snow White’s Tale.
 Right near the Little Village, there is a small Bee Gallery from where you can purchase a variety of honey products and souvenirs.
 It was late afternoon when we took a train back to the train station down the hill.

 Art Streets of Georgetown